 In my case, I jumped on to the G-Suite Business account straight away.
 I don’t know where it sits in your personal circumstances.
-You need to have a strong set of reasons to decide and join the GSuite plan based on your budget.
+You need to have a strong set of reasons to decide and join the GSuite plan (affiliate link) based on your budget.

 Is it the cloud-centric nature, value for money or the trust in Google?